 Waves Nx technology has been developed in order to bridge the gap between listening to sound from external sources and listening on headphones.
-The Nx algorithm inserts all of the above-described missing cues into the signal in order to convince the brain that sound is coming from virtual speaker positions in space, with options for both stereo and surround.
+Available now in four plugins (Nx Virtual Mix Room, CLA Nx, Abbey Road Studio 3 and Nx Ocean Way Nashville), the Nx algorithm inserts all of the above-described missing cues into the signal in order to convince the brain that sound is coming from virtual speaker positions in space, with options for both stereo and surround.

 Nx does all this in a subtle manner, adding only the critical and global cues required in order to recreate the spatial 3D audio image, without otherwise modifying or coloring the sound.
 The filters and ambience are optimized to create a transparent-sounding room in order to minimize the frequency alteration, such that all changes are perceived as relating to space rather than equalization.
 By adjusting the sound to the user’s head movements, the 3D perception is created without dramatic changes to the frequency response.